cloudcaptainhq/cloudcaptainhq.github.io/docs/payloads/play.md

 ## New Relic support

-To monitor your app using [New Relic](/docs/newrelic) simply pass in your New Relic license key when fusing your image and Boxfuse will automatically install and configure the New Relic Servers Linux x64 and New Relic Java agents for you.
+To monitor your app using [New Relic](/docs/newrelic) simply pass in your New Relic license key when fusing your image and CloudCaptain will automatically install and configure the New Relic Servers Linux x64 and New Relic Java agents for you.

 <pre class="console"><span>&gt;</span> boxfuse fuse <strong>-newrelic.licensekey=</strong>0123456789abcdef0123456789abcdef01234567</pre>

-Alternatively you can also supply a `newrelic.yml` configuration file for the Java agent and Boxfuse will automatically use that instead.
-Boxfuse will then install the agent for you, but won't override any application name you may have configured.
+Alternatively you can also supply a `newrelic.yml` configuration file for the Java agent and CloudCaptain will automatically use that instead.
+CloudCaptain will then install the agent for you, but won't override any application name you may have configured.
-If you haven't configured a New Relic license key as described above, Boxfuse will use the license key contained in your `newrelic.yml` configuration file instead.
+If you haven't configured a New Relic license key as described above, CloudCaptain will use the license key contained in your `newrelic.yml` configuration file instead.

 In a SBT or Typesafe Activator project, the `newrelic.yml` file should be put into the `conf` directory.
-Boxfuse will then automatically configure the New Relic Java agent to use it.
+CloudCaptain will then automatically configure the New Relic Java agent to use it.

 <pre class="filetree"><i class="fa fa-folder-open"></i> my-play-app
   <i class="fa fa-folder-open"></i> conf